iannnop/nft-preview-card-component/README.md

 I want to learn more about how to structure css files because sometimes I feel like I'm having trouble looking for specific css properties affecting my code.
 For example, I tried to make the overlay hover the same size as the image, but the container height was always slightly larger than the image height.

 In the end, I used `flex-shrink: 1` on the container to fix it, but I want a better way to structure and debug my code.
+Maybe adding comments would help.

 ### Useful resources